CoderZonora/picoCTF/tftp.md

 ![Screenshot 2023-11-15 142107](https://github.com/CoderZonora/picoCTF/assets/140229408/7b85b072-c0e5-4772-a39b-34617f899a50)

 The plan file was similarly ROT-13 encoded.

-Decoded to :
-IUSEDTHEPROGRAMANDHIDITWITH-DUEDILIGENCE.CHECKOUTTHEPHOTOS
+Decoded to: IUSEDTHEPROGRAMANDHIDITWITH-DUEDILIGENCE.CHECKOUTTHEPHOTOS

-Next file was a program, so looked into the program.deb file and found **steghide**, which meant the flag must in one of the 3 photos, but steghide needs a password to extract the text.
+Next file was program.deb, so looked into the file and found **steghide**, which meant the flag must in one of the 3 photos, but steghide needs a password to extract the text.
 Pass: DUEDILIGENCE

-Used succesfully on picture2.bmp
+Used succesfully on picture3.bmp

 flag:picoCTF{h1dd3n_1n_pLa1n_51GHT_18375919}